kirandash/react/covid-tracker/README.md

 # COVID-19 Tracker
 ## 1. Intro and Setup
-This is a web application using which we will be able to track covid-19 reports for any specific country and also monitor global stats.
-We will also be able to pin specific countries so that the results will always show at the top.
+This is a web application using which we will be able to track covid-19 reports for any specific country.
+We will also be able to pin specific countries so that the pinned countries results will always show at the top.

 ### 1.1 Create app with create-react-app
 1. Create react app is a tool that helps us create a react app quickly so that we don't have to setup the project from scrathc.
 Run the command: `npx create-react-app covid-tracker`.